hoodiehq-archive/hoodie-plugin-email/README.md

 ```

 Before sending email can be used, you need to configure
-an email service in pocket.
+an email service in the Admin Dashboard.